 After sous vide cooking, your chicken is fully cooked.
 It’s ok to serve right away, but I like to finish with a quick sear so that you will have crispy skins around the drumsticks.

 Heat a grill or skillet over medium-high heat.
-When it’s very hot, add the chicken and sear for 1 minute each side until it turns nice and brown.
+When it’s very hot, add the chicken and sear for 1 minute on each side until it turns nice and brown.

 What is a Good Side Dish for Sous Vide Chicken Drumsticks?